OCHA-DAP/hdx-python-country/CONTRIBUTING.md

     pytest --cov hdx

-Follow the example set out already in ``documentation/main.md`` as you write the documentation.
+Follow the example set out already in ``documentation/index.md`` as you write the documentation.

 ## Packages

 [uv](https://github.com/astral-sh/uv) is used for package management.
-If you’ve introduced a new package to the source code (i.e.anywhere in `src/`), please add it to the `project.dependencies` section of
+If you’ve introduced a new package to the source code (i.e. anywhere in `src/`), please add it to the `project.dependencies` section of
 `pyproject.toml` with any known version constraints.